-The one complaint that an IT administrator dreads to receive is one where an end user says, “My application is slow!”.
+The one complaint that a network administrator dreads receiving is one where an end user says, “My application is slow!”.
 The application in question can be a web application, an enterprise application like SAP, Microsoft SharePoint, or a SaaS application like Salesforce or Office 365.

 Regardless of which team gets the call first, the challenge is to be able to diagnose the source of the problem and fix it.
 Diagnosing a problem can be time consuming for many reasons.

-- Many organizations use dozens of tools for monitoring each tier.
+- Many organizations use dozens of monitoring tools – one for each tier – e.g., network monitoring tools, database monitoring tools, virtualization monitoring tools, desktop monitoring tools, application monitoring tools and so on.
 Manual analysis of these tools takes time.

 - Irrespective of how many tools an organization has, there are always gaps.
 And it’s these gaps that cause diagnosis to be lengthy.
 The biggest gap today is lack of insight into the real user experience.
 IT teams are still focused on resources in the infrastructure.